ChristianCricchi/MilestoneProject1/READMEVeganLife.md

 ### **External user's goal**
 <p style="text-align:justify;">The website users are individuals who are potentially interested in making a lifestyle and diet change.
-These users are looking to explore veganism and want to learn more about the topic, including what geganism is.
+These users are looking to explore veganism and want to learn more about the topic, including what veganism is.
 Looking for recommended books readings and recepies.
 They are individuals who are open to transitioning towards veganismand seek additiional insight into this lifestyle.</p>

 ### **Site user's goal**